 In order to initiate an uncontested divorce in the state of New York, you and your spouse must fulfill residency requirements, i.e., living in New York for a certain amount of time preceding the divorce.
 Next, you will need to prepare the appropriate forms to initiate the divorce, which may vary depending on whether you have children together or not.
 Those forms usually include the Summons and Verified Complaint, the plaintiff’s affidavit, and your separation agreement, among other forms.

 While most uncontested divorces in New York tend to be quicker than contested divorces, the length of time an uncontested divorce may take varies depending on how busy the court may be and how promptly your ex takes action and provides the necessary documents.
-On average, an uncontested divorce can be finalized in approximately six to ten months in Suffolk County and each jurisdiction has different time frames.
+On average, a Suffolk County uncontested divorce can be finalized in approximately six to ten months and each jurisdiction has different time frames.

-Do I Need a Divorce Attorney Even if I Am Getting an Uncontested Divorce?
+Do I Need A Suffolk County Divorce Lawyer Even If I Am Getting An Uncontested Divorce?

-The state of New York has a “do-it-yourself” divorce option for qualifying couples without minor children to get an uncontested divorce, and while that may be a feasible option for those without complex marital assets and no children, having at least the guidance of an attorney is extremely important to make sure you are not giving up your rights.
+The options for New York state uncontested divorce has a “do-it-yourself” divorce for qualifying couples without minor children to get an uncontested divorce, and while that may be a feasible option for those without complex marital assets and no children, having at least the guidance of an attorney is extremely important to make sure you are not giving up your rights.

-The role an attorney can play in an uncontested divorce is essential – even if your divorce is amicable, it may be hard to know what steps to take next and how to respond when your ex is making unreasonable demands.
-While you may self-represent in an uncontested divorce, it is better and less risky to rely on a seasoned Suffolk County divorce law firm such as the Law Office of Gina M. Pellettieri, PLLC.
+The role an divorce lawyer can play in an uncontested divorce is essential – even if your divorce is amicable, it may be hard to know what steps to take next and how to respond when your ex is making unreasonable demands.
+While you may self-represent in an uncontested divorce, it is better and less risky to rely on a seasoned Suffolk County divorce lawyer and law firm such as the Law Office of Gina M. Pellettieri, PLLC.

 Attorney Gina M. Pellettieri and her team at the Law Office of Gina M. Pellettieri, PLLC, have assisted countless clients in the Suffolk County area and vicinities in navigating their divorce process and reaching a favorable resolution.
-Regardless of how simple or complicated your divorce may be, reach out to our firm at 631-250-3698 to discuss your case and get the answers you are looking for.
+Regardless of how simple or complicated your divorce may be, reach out to our firm at to discuss your case with a Suffolk County divorce lawyer and get the answers you are looking for.